Luxury Backcountry Camping at Big Elbow Campground

 Arriving at the Backcountry Site

-We hiked to Big Elbow campground in about 2.5 hours.
+It took us about 2.5 hours to hike to Big Elbow campground.
 We stopped about halfway to have lunch as well, adding to our time.
-Once at the campsite we set up our tent and moved all our “smellies” (food and scented items like sunscreen or toiletries) to the bear lockers near the cooking area.
 We chose tent site number 6, with a view of the river.
 There are 10 hiker/biker campsites and 5 equestrian sites that are nicely spaced out so you don’t feel crowded by other campers.

 The view in the riverbank adjacent to Big Elbow Backcountry Campground.